 The nursing department strives to prepare nurses who can function with a high degree of autonomy in a variety of situations throughout the world.
 Furthermore, the program is designed to anticipate increased diversity in nursing practice and career patterns.
-Therefore, the curriculum includes a focus on the development of clinical leadership skills and an opportunity for concentrated study in an area of clinical interest.
+Therefore, the curriculum offers basic preparation in all major areas of nursing and includes a focus on developing clinical leadership skills.
+Students also have opportunities for concentrated study in an area of clinical interest.